-With its new Alpina Alpiner self-winding chronograph watch, the Swiss-based brand finally offers an interesting timekeeper for the kind of customers that are tired of numerous recreations and reissues and just want a watch that would look cool in a room filled with 85-inch 4K TV sets, smart coffeemakers, and modern furniture made of shiny steel and expensive leather.
-Although in its finish I see numerous references to products made by other watchmakers (like, for example, this 2010 Chronoswiss Pacific Collection), I must admit that all in all the device looks very refined and well-balanced.
-It is clearly one of their collections that Alpina will never be ashamed with.
+With its 2014 self-winding Alpina Alpiner chronograph, the Swiss-based brand finally offers an interesting timekeeper.
+Interesting for the kind of customers that are tired of numerous recreations and reissues and just want a watch that would look cool in a room filled with 85-inch 4K TV sets, smart coffeemakers, and modern furniture made of shiny steel and expensive leather.
+Although in its finish I see numerous references to products made by other watchmakers (like, for example, this 2010 Chronoswiss Pacific Collection), I must admit that all in all the device looks refined and well-balanced.
+It is one of their collections that Alpina will never be ashamed with.

 While their timepieces are mostly associated with classic, pilot-style designs, this one sports a lot more modern-looking appearance with what they call “glass-box” sapphire crystal covering its highly-legible dial.
 Although this kind of crystal is more prone to be shattered compared to a more classic design, it also makes a lot stronger impression.
 Another nice touch about the new Alpiner is that, if memory serves me well, it is one of the first models in the collection that feature dauphine-shaped nickel hands.

 High-contrast and big enough even for an elderly person to read them at a passing glance, the hands also feature strips of some luminous compound that, accompanied by luminous strips on the applied hour markers, makes the new device readable in a dark room.
 However, if you plan to use the feature during a particularly boring movie, you will probably be a bit disappointed since the strips will not be bright enough for your eyes blinded by the silver screen.